Athletics at the 2015 Pan American Games – Men's 400 metres

-The men's 400 metres sprint competition of the athletics events at the 2015 Pan American Games will take place between the 22 and 23 of July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The men's 400 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 22 and 23 of July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Nery Brenes of Costa Rica.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: